 With all of that in mind I set myself a task – to learn the Shim Sham.
 This was developed in the 1920s and consists of a particular sequence of individual jazz steps.
 These are performed as a line dance and can be found, with minor variations, on any jazz dance floor worldwide:

-So far, we have had 2 sessions at dance class where our teachers, Richard and Helen, have demonstrated the moves and we have copied.
-But, as I know from experience and the likely way the brain works, I need to keep revisiting this otherwise I forget.
-Since the sessions, I have practiced the steps each day in my kitchen.
-It has been a tad frustrating at times but to prevent boredom I’ve mixed up the learning approach: I’ve
+We initially had 2 sessions at dance class where our teachers, Richard and Helen, have demonstrated the moves and we have copied.
+But, as I know from experience and the likely way the brain works, I needed to keep revisiting this otherwise I would forget.
+After the sessions, I then made the most of the distributed learning approach and practiced the steps for a few minutes each day in my kitchen.
+It was a tad frustrating at times but, to ensure variation, I added some challenging recall methods and mixed up the learning approach: I

 b) used the pause and repeat facility to practice and polish each step.